Vision & Mission

 - Puducherry Water Resources Organization (PWRO), Kalapet, Puducherry

-The Department of Agriculture is the third largest department in the Union Territory of Puducherry implementing 22 nos. of schemes, which includes 9 nos. of Centrally Sponsored Schemes and 5 nos. of building programmes which are being implemented by the Public Works Department to help the farming community whenever necessity.
+The Department of Agriculture is the third largest department in the Government of Puducherry implementing 22 nos. of schemes, which includes 9 nos. of Centrally Sponsored Schemes and 5 nos. of building programmes which are being implemented by the Public Works Department to help the farming community whenever necessity.
 As a result, the department holds 37 nos. of Technical posts assisted by ministerial staff viz.
 6 nos. of Additional Directors, 6 nos. of Joint Directors, 22 nos. of Deputy Directors, 2 nos. of Hydrogeologist and 113 nos. of Agricultural Officers to cover all Uzhavar Udhaviyagams, Regional Offices and various government undertaken institutions.